-As defined by Gartner, Scalability is the measure of a system’s ability to increase or decrease in performance and cost in response to changes in application and system processing demands.When choosing a storage solution considering this is essential as prioritizing it from the start leads to lower maintenance costs, better user experience, and higher agility.
-But before you can make a decision you need to first understand the differences in the ways you can scale your solution.
+Gartner defines Scalability as the measure of a system’s ability to increase or decrease in performance and cost in response to changes in application and system processing demands.
+Considering this is essential when choosing a storage solution as prioritizing it from the start leads to lower maintenance costs, better user experience, and higher agility.
+But before you can make a decision, you need to first understand the differences in how you can scale your solution.

 Scale-out refers to the ability of a system to scale certain dimensions when you add more components.
-In a storage or file system - sometimes also called scale-out NAS - these components are hard drives (hard disk, NVMe) and servers.
+In a storage or file system - sometimes also called scale-out NAS (network-attached storage) - these components are hard drives (hard disk, NVMe) and servers.
 The more interesting part are the dimensions to scale in a storage system when you add more components:

 Linear scaling is the term or feature to look out for.
-It means that when you double the resources you also double the performance dimensions.
+It means that when you double the resources, you also double the performance dimensions.
 Linear scaling also means that you double your performance when you go from 4 to 8 or from 100 to 200.
 There are no diminishing returns on the performance as the system scales.

 The file system itself should have the ability to scale linearly, but also the access layer should be able to scale linearly with the performance.
 If you use a protocol that doesn't have native support for parallel IO and load balancing, like NFS, your access layer and gateway nodes will quickly become a bottleneck.
-So what use is a scalable storage system when clients will just cause congestion at the NFS gateways?
+So what use is a scalable storage system when clients will cause congestion at the NFS gateways?

-Finally, the question is how the resources that you add benefit file systems and users on the system.
+Finally, the question is how the resources you add benefit file systems and users on the system.
 Ideally, the new resources and their performance should increase the performance of all file systems (sometimes called exports or shares) on the storage system.
-However, if you have a file system where resources are pre-allocated to a specific file system then your ability to scale is not uniform.
-This is a big issue because you then have to add significantly more resources to scale all file systems.
+However, if you have a file system where resources are pre-allocated to a specific file system, then your ability to scale is not uniform.
+This is a big issue because you have to add significantly more resources to scale all file systems.